-If a student is unable to complete a course, several assignments and not simply one late assignment, then they may apply for an incomplete.
-An incomplete allows the student to submit their missing assignments up to 3 months after the end of the term.
-On the sum.edu website students may use the following forms: 1) Assignment Deadline Extension Appeal Form; and 2) Incomplete Request Form.
+Academic Incomplete Request Form: If a student is unable to complete a course, several assignments and not simply one late assignment, then the student may apply for an Incomplete using the Academic Incomplete Request Form.
+An Incomplete allows the student to submit their missing assignments up to three (3) months after the end of the term.